-Last week, our dearly beloved Pierce Brosnan turned 64.
-Because #Bond_age_ had a previously scheduled date with Deadlier Than the Male, I made the executive decision to postpone the official birthday festivities until this week.
+Some time ago… our dearly beloved Pierce Brosnan turned 64.
+Because #Bond_age_ had a previously scheduled date with Deadlier Than the Male and we celebrated Roger Moore the following week, I made the executive decision to postpone the official birthday festivities until NOW.

 With so many excellent Fluffy films from which to choose, the choice of film weighed heavily on my mind.
 Do we go with a lesser Fluffy film?
 Or a more recognized success?
 My first choice– The Matador (2005) remains a film that deserves broader appreciation.
 Brosnan deliberately plays against the Bond persona as a bedraggled and unpredictable contract killer that befriends a put-upon schlep (Greg Kinnear).
 The outcome is a low-key rambling character-driven comedy.
 But would it make a good live tweet?
 Comedies are often hard sells, especially in films that essentially make the wise-cracks for us.